 There should be a form where you can note the condition of the vehicle.
 It will have a diagram of a car where you can note with an X where you find any dents or damage.
 When you return the car, take another round of photos of the car’s exterior and interior.
 Cover the same ground as you did previously and pay special attention to the windshield.
 Ideally, the before and after photos will be virtually identical.

-If you have the slightest reason to believe you could be blamed for a scratch that you didn’t cause, ask the car rental agent to walk around the car with you.
-Insist that he or she signs off on the inspection form, confirming that the car was returned in the same shape as when you picked it up.
+If you notice even the tiniest scratch when you look over the car, ask the car rental agent to walk around the car with you.
+Insist that he or she signs off on the inspection form, confirming that the car is in good condition.

 You smell smoke.